 “One of the best online place for all your legal services.
 I used them for setting up a company, GST registration and filing, IT filing and for legal notices.
 They clear all the queries very patiently and make all the processes quite easy.
 But the best part is they charge very less compared to other online services.”Vishnu Surapaneni

 “Very Professional.
 Co-operative.
 Vakilsearch helped me to take informed decisions throughout the process.
 All done conveniently.
 Follow ups were quick.
 Thank you Vakilsearch… Great team you have. :)”Rohit Agarwal

 Private Limited Company, the most popular legal structure for businesses, is an easy to form entity in India.
-All you need to do is register the directors with Ministry of Corporate Affairs (MCA), register the name of the company and submit the company incorporation documents, such as Memorandum of Association and Articles of Associatio.
-A private limited company has a minimum of two members and a maximum of fifty members.
+All you need to do is register the directors with Ministry of Corporate Affairs (MCA), register the name of the company and submit the company incorporation documents, such as Memorandum of Association and Articles of Association.
+A private limited company has a minimum of two members and a maximum of 200 members.
 The entire process takes 10 to 15 days, depending on whether you have the documents in order.

 Some of the unique features of a private limited company like the limited liability protection to shareholders, the ability to raise the equity funds, separate legal entity status and the perpetual existence make it one of the most recommended type of business entity for the millions of small and medium sized businesses that are owned by families or professionally managed.

 Here is what is required of all new private limited companies, at the very least: